ARMmbed/mbed-os-5-docs/docs/contributing/mbed_targets.md

 #### `public`

-The `public` property controls which targets the mbed build system allows users to build.
+The `public` property controls which targets the Mbed build system allows users to build.
 You may define targets as parents for other targets.
 When you define such a target, its description must set the `public` property to `false`. `Target`, shown above, sets `public` to `false` for this reason.

 If `public` is not defined for a target, it defaults to `true`.